wellyshen/react-cool-starter/README.md

 }
 ```

-You can also use [istanbul's ignore hints](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md#ignoring-code-for-coverage-purposes) to specify specific lines of code in a javascript file to skip code coverage.
+You can also use [istanbul's ignore hints](https://github.com/gotwarlost/istanbul/blob/master/ignoring-code-for-coverage.md#ignoring-code-for-coverage-purposes) to specify specific lines of code in a Javascript file to skip code coverage.

 ## Troubleshooting

-- If your app crash due to the error: `Invariant Violation: loadable: SSR requires "@loadable/babel-plugin", please install it` (refer to this [issue](https://github.com/smooth-code/loadable-components/issues/173)).
-You must use `.js` extension for code-splitting files (e.g. `src/Home/index.js`).
+- If app crash due to the error: `Invariant Violation: loadable: SSR requires "@loadable/babel-plugin", please install it` (refer to this [issue](https://github.com/smooth-code/loadable-components/issues/173)).
+To solve that, you must use `.js` extension for code-splitting files (e.g. `src/Home/index.js`).

-- If you encounter the markup mismatches error (it's a react universal issue, which usually occurs due to the non-synchronized rendering result between client and server), you can do:
+- If you encounter the markup mismatches error (it's a React universal issue, which usually occurs due to the non-synchronized rendering result between client and server), you can do:

   - Restart the server to solve it.
   - Or for v16.1.0 up, you can use `suppressHydrationWarning` attribute for intentional client/server text mismatches ([#11126](https://github.com/facebook/react/pull/11126)).

 - If you run the starter through a cloud computing service such as AWS EC2 instance etc. and you encounter an `UnhandledPromiseRejectionWarning` like this [issue](https://github.com/wellyshen/react-cool-starter/issues/76).
 It might caused by the "openBrowser" tool.
-You can solve the issue like following.
+You can solve the issue like following:

 In the `./package.json` script: